-One of the safest ways of cleaning your sex toy is with a sex toy cleaning spray or any other high quality disinfectant.
-Remove batteries before cleaning battery operated toys.
+One of the safest ways of cleaning your sex toy is with a sex toy cleaning spray or any other high-quality disinfectant that is silicone friendly.
 Spray the cleaner over the entire surface area, then wipe with a clean cloth.
-Then, rinse it thoroughly with warm water and mild soap, and let it dry completely before putting it away.
-For sex toys like male masturbators and fleshlights, remove the inner sleeve for cleaning and put it back in its case once it has dried completely.
+Then, rinse your toy thoroughly with warm water and mild soap, and let it dry completely before putting it away.
+For cleaning sex toys like male masturbators, remove the inner sleeve completely.
+Be sure to remove batteries before cleaning battery-operated toys.

-Diluted, the paper breaks up into small pieces and can become clogged in the toy, damaging it.
-It is best to wipe your sex toys with a clean, non-woven cloth or leave to dry without additional action.
+Diluted paper breaks into small pieces and can become clogged in the toy, damaging it.
+It is best to wipe your sex toys with a clean, non-woven cloth or leave them to dry without additional action.

 After you use a sex toy, you should always clean it before you store it.
-You don't want body fluids drying on it, and then sitting in a drawer.
-Depending on where you store your toys, you might want to also rinse them off before you use them.
-If your vibrator or dildo is left out or in contact with other objects, it can collect lint, pet hair, or dust, and will benefit from a quick wash before use.
+You don't want body fluids drying on it and then sitting in a drawer.
+Depending on where you keep your toys, you might also wish to rinse them off before you use them.
+If your vibrator or dildo is left out or in contact with other objects, it can collect lint, pet hair, or dust and will benefit from a quick wash before use.

-Never use one sex toy in different intimate places without thoroughly washing it in between switches.
-This mostly applies to vaginal+anal or anal+oral sex.
-Microbiota of you lower digestive tract is dramatically different from the one in the vagina or mouth.
+Never use the same sex toy in different intimate places without thoroughly washing it between switches.
+This primarily applies to vaginal+anal or anal+oral sex.
+The microbiota of your lower digestive tract is dramatically different from the one in the vagina or mouth.
 Mixing them is never a good idea.
-If you really need to use one toy in two places simply use a condom, changing it every time you switch places.
+If you need to use one toy in two places, use a condom, changing it every time you switch places.